agilepoodle/SCPACP/src/scpacp.md

 ---

-# Craftsman

-Cares.

-It is our responsibility to gain trust from the business.

-We put our reputation on stake everyday.

-<div class="small">Quality, robustness, maintainable, ...</div>

-We are not just "programmers"

----

-# Craftsman
+# Ethics

-Does no harm.
+Do no harm.

 Is capable and adept at saying No!
 But wants to say Yes!

+Estimation.

 ---

-# Craftsman
+# Apprentice

 Practices.

 ---

-# Craftsman
+# Jourenyman

 Practices.

 ---

-# Craftsman
+# Master

 Practices.

 ---

-# Craftsman
+# When?

-Practices on her own time,
+Craftsman practices on her own time,

 because we cannot rely on charity time.